shujuny/Python-Practice/README.md

        - Re-index in DataFrame(pandas-continue)
        - Merge(pandas-continue)
        - Concat and Combine
        - Use Apply to do data pre-processing
+       - Delete duplicate lines